coar-repositories/ngr/webroot/content/use_cases/use_case_5/index.md

 | Data repository Figshare                        | https://uvaauas.figshare.com/  | DOI                                    |
 | CRIS-Pure                                       | http://pure.uva.nl/admin       | Handle                                 |

-University journals will not only publish articles, but also data, methods, software etc. and needs to connect to different kinds of repositories.

 <img src="./diagram1.png" style="width: 90%"/>